 Not Getting Sport Specific

-I made this mistake on both the mountain and tactical sides.
+I made this mistake on both the mountain and tactical side.
 In Jackson that first year, my Dryland Ski program emphasized maximal leg strength – heavy back squats, heavy front squats, heavy lunges.
 Skiing is all legs, right?
 We had strong legs.

 Then that first day at the resort, I lasted about 2 hours.
 My legs were hammered.
 And the next Monday in the gym, I was met with angry athletes.